auth0/docs/articles/api-auth/tutorials/authorization-code-grant-pkce.md

 ---
 description: How to execute an Authorization Code Grant flow with PKCE for a Mobile Application
+toc: true
 ---
 # Execute an Authorization Code Grant Flow with PKCE

 <%= include('../../_includes/_pipeline2') %>

 ::: note
 This tutorial will help you implement the Authorization Code (PKCE) grant.
-If you are looking for some theory on the flow refer to <a href="/api-auth/grant/authorization-code-pkce">Calling APIs from Mobile Apps</a>.
+If you are looking for some theory on the flow refer to [Calling APIs from Mobile App](/api-auth/grant/authorization-code-pkce).
 :::

 The __Authorization Code with PKCE__ is the OAuth 2.0 grant that [native apps](/quickstart/native) use in order to access an API.
 In this document we will work through the steps needed in order to implement this: create a code verifier and a code challenge, get the user's authorization, get a token and access the API using the token.